multiplex55/Multi_Manager/README.md

    - Only valid windows (as determined by the `IsWindow` API) are displayed and operated on.
    - Invalid windows are marked with a red indicator and ignored during toggles or moves.

+5. **Force Move to Origin**: Right-click a valid window to center it on the main desktop.
 ### Hotkey Management

 1. **Assign Hotkeys**: